wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 1. Create an environment in which to set up the CoE.

-	1. Go to the Power Platform admin center.
+	1. Go to Microsoft Power Platform admin center.

 	1. Select **Environments > + New**, and then enter a name, type, and purpose.